 Complete the Federal student aid application called the Free Application for Federal Student Aid (FAFSA) via the Internet at https://studentaid.ed.gov/sa/fafsa.
 Lakeview's school code is #010501.

 The result of the FAFSA is the Student Aid Report (SAR).
 Students will have the opportunity to print and/or review their SAR via the Internet site.
 Lakeview receives an electronic version of this report.
-The SAR will be used to determine which programs students qualify for and how much aid students will receive.
-The LCN Financial Aid Office will let students know what additional documents are needed to submit to the office to complete the Verification Process (Step 2).
+The SAR will determine which programs students qualify for and how much aid students will receive.
+The LCN Financial Aid Office will inform students what additional documents are needed to submit to the office to complete the Verification Process (Step 2).

 A student must be enrolled in the minimum number of hours required by the financial aid program.

 Applicant's answers to certain questions will determine whether they are considered on the Free Application for Federal Student Aid (FAFSA) to be "dependent" (still part of a parent's family unit) or whether they are "independent" (have formed their own family unit).
 Students are classified according to family unit because federal student aid programs are based on the idea that students, and their parents or spouses (if applicable), have the primary responsibility for paying for their post-secondary education.
 To be considered "independent," at least one of the following must apply to the student:

 turns 24 before January 1 of the academic year for which aid is sought

 is a veteran of the U.S. Armed Forces

 is an orphan or ward of the court until age 18

 are married/have children (for whom they provide over 50% of support)

 meets and documents any other status questions on FAFSA as a "Yes"